 - Only Royal Apartments (available for purchase after 5 p.m.) – € 3.00

-- Parcoday (available for purchase at the Corso Giannone ticket office – access to the Royal Park and the English Garden) – € 9.00
+- Parcoday (available for sale at the Corso Giannone ticket office – access to the Royal Park and the English Garden) – € 9.00

 Final thoughts on the Royal Palace of Caserta

 If you are in Italy’s Campania region, I highly recommend a trip to the Royal Palace of Caserta.
 It’s a stunning building with even more breathtaking décor that will blow your socks off.
 The staircase alone is worthy of admiration.
-The garden is also a beautiful feature that only adds to the charm of the place.
+The garden is also a beautiful feature that only adds to the place’s charm.
 I think Charles would have approved.